All Episodes

 This is Matt Gates.

-Uh, there's other I I believe that you know I uh the false uh premise here is that the only way for Republicans to go on offense on the border is with a CR that isolates border policy.
+I believe that the false premise here is that the only way for Republicans to go on offense on the border is with a CR that isolates border policy.

 I actually think that we could go on offense on the border by passing our Department of Homeland Security appropriations bill.

-I think we could go on offense on the border by impeaching Alejandro Mayorcis as Kevin McCarthy, you know, uh uh uh uh sort of uh uh in in and uh gaslit us to at the beginning of this year.
+I think we could go on offense on the border by impeaching Alejandro Mayorkis, as Kevin McCarthy sort of gaslit us to at the beginning of this year.

-So I uh we both want to get there, but I don't think that we have to surrender every other fight just to isolate the border.
+So we both want to get there, but I don't think that we have to surrender every other fight just to isolate the border.

-But Matt, we're not surrendering other every other fight.
+But Matt, we're not surrendering every other fight, Matt.

 Happy to go past DHS tomorrow.

-But look, I'm looking at a board right now that if we're at the limit save grow levels from the spring, we're selling to our colleagues a thirty percent cut to all of the non-defense, non-veteran um uh spending.
+But look, I'm looking at a board right now that if we're at the limit, save, grow levels from the spring, we're selling to our colleagues a 30% cut to all of the non-defense, non-veteran spending.

 Hallelujah.